David Shea

 New York-based turntablist David Shea (1965) established his reputation mainly in John Zorn's ensembles.

-His first major composition was the 20-minute title-track of Shock Corridor (january 1992 - Avant, 1992), inspired by Sam Fuller's film of the same name and performed by an all-star cast of Anthony Coleman on piano and organ, Shelley Hirsch on voice and electronics, Ikue Mori on drum-machine, Zeena Parkins on electric harp, Jim Staley on trombone and didjeridoo, Jim Pugliese on percussion, and Shea on turntables, sampler, jaw harp and harmonica.
-Samples and instruments create a kaleidoscopic universe of stylistic detours, from lounge jazz to chamber music.
+His first major composition was the 20-minute title-track of Shock Corridor (january 1992 - Avant, 1992), a 20-minute collage inspired by Sam Fuller's film of the same name and performed by an all-star cast: Anthony Coleman on piano and organ, Shelley Hirsch on voice and electronics, Ikue Mori on drum-machine, Zeena Parkins on electric harp, Jim Staley on trombone and didjeridoo, Jim Pugliese on percussion, and Shea on turntables, sampler, jaw harp and harmonica.
+Samples and instruments weave a frenzied kaleidoscopic universe of stylistic detours: military marches, ghostly female chants, Rossini opera, lounge jazz, chamber music, Chinese music, revolutionary anthems, funk, and, of course, electronic noise; something that winks alternatively at Karlheinz Stockhausen, John Zorn, Frank Zappa and all the other eccentric artists of collage art.
+The same album contains a simulation of cartoon music, Cartoon For Scott Bradley , and a Trio for Samplers that is no less restless, multi-stylistic and demented.

 His interest in sampling technology rapidly increased.
 Prisoner (august 1993 - Sub Rosa, 1994), inspired by the British tv series, contains seven untitled pieces between three and twelve minutes long for a similar line-up (Shea, Coleman, Parkins, Pugliese, but Hideki Kato on bass and Marc Ribot on guitar).